IRL2/nanover-server-py/README.md

 ### Autoconnect

-If you are having autoconnecting to servers, you can run `nanover-essd-list` to verify which local network servers are visible to your machine.
+If you are having trouble autoconnecting to servers, you can run `nanover-essd-list` to verify which local network servers are visible to your machine.

 ## Citation and external libraries